modiimedia/arri/languages/ts/ts-schema/README.md

 ## Compiled Validators

-`@arrirpc/schema` comes with a high performance JIT compiler that transforms Arri Schemas into highly optimized validation, parsing, serialization functions.
+`@arrirpc/schema` comes with a high performance JIT compiler that transforms Arri Schemas into highly optimized validation, parsing, coercion, and serialization functions.
 The result of the compilation also implements the [standard-schema](https://github.com/standard-schema/standard-schema) interface, meaning it can be passed into any library that accepts standard-schema.

 ```ts
 const User = a.object({